English Biography

 Ski Oakenfull : Producer / Composer / Remixer / Musician

-2010 has seen Ski play live at a number of club nights & festivals with The Bays, complete two new remixes for Incognito, release a new EP featuring a cover of the classic YMO track, 'Thousand Knives' and also write and produce demos for the newly signed Murray James.
+2010 has seen Ski play live at a number of club nights & festivals with The Bays(link is external), complete two new remixes for Incognito(link is external), release a new EP featuring a cover of the classic YMO track, 'Thousand Knives' and also write and produce demos for the newly signed Murray James(link is external).

 Tags: